Workshops

 We learn about characteristics of different outdoor spaces, thematic and non-thematic components, about building zones and margins, transformation and deformation, while applying a tissue model into a plan.
 This will be illustrated by examples and case studies.

-tissue model sketched.
+A tissue model sketched.

 We discuss and choose the thematic space types of an urban tissue for the concerning city district.
 We describe the patterns* of those spaces, the shapes and dimensions based on what the citizens might want.
 The day will conclude making the drawing of a tissue model and its different functions.
 Basic assumptions about average costs will be taken into consideration.